 Huong Tram chose Singer Thu Minh as her coach.

 Singer Thu Minh, who coached Huong Tram at Giong Hat Viet, was fined in 2012 for performing in skimpy clothes.

-Thu Minh was herself fined VND3.5 million for wearing skimpy clothes that exposed parts of her breasts during a music show titled Ngan sao hoi tu (Convergence of a thousand stars) in Ho Chi Minh City on April 20, 2012.
+Thu Minh was herself fined VND3.5 million for wearing skimpy clothes that exposed parts of her breasts during a music show titled Ngan sao hoi tu (Star-studded show) in Ho Chi Minh City on April 20, 2012.

 Thu Minh said the fine would have no impact on the selection of her attire.

 "I don't care about the fine or the decree," she told reporters.
 "I will wear sexy clothes on stage because it is compatible with my music and because I feel comfortable doing so."